Costa del Sol

 Enjoy a guided walking tour inside the Prince's Gardens and Island Garden.
 The Prince’s Garden is the sole example of the "landscape style" in a royal Spanish garden and was built by the Prince of Asturias, the future Charles IV over the period between 1772 and 1804.
 It has a relatively formal layout, with a miniature palace and walkways arranged in an orthogonal pattern, enclosing various characteristic elements of the landscape designer’s repertoire: a pond with a Chinese pavilion, a mound topped by a shrine, a mock tomb in the lake, a grotto,and imitation ruins.

-At the end of your tour of the gardens you'll get to visit a Chateau style winery to enjoy a private wine and olive oil tasting and an exquisite lunch prepared by a Michelin starred Chef whose accolades also include "Chef of the Future 2007" by the International American Gastronomical Academy.
+At the end of your tour of the gardens you'll get to visit a Chateau style winery to enjoy a private wine and olive oil tasting and an exquisite lunch with cooking master class from Fernando Del Cerro, a Michelin starred Chef whose accolades also include "Chef of the Future 2007" by the International American Gastronomical Academy.

 The Thyssen-Bornemisza Museum offers an overview of art from the 13th century to the late 20th century.
 In the nearly one thousand works on display, one can contemplate the major periods and pictorial schools of western art such as the Renaissance, Mannerism, the Baroque, Rococo, Romanticism and the art of the 19th and 20th centuries up to Pop Art.
 The museum also features works from some movements not represented in state-owned collections, such as Impressionism, Fauvism, German Expressionism and the experimental avant-garde movements of the early 20th century.
 In addition, it boasts an important collection of 19th-century American painting not found in any other European museum institutions.